norrlandxyz/pilk-radio/README.md

-# PILK RADIO!
+# Radio
-This is a php/js website that plays a random audio file.
+Website that plays a random audio file using php/js.
 It uses MariaDB to keep track of music/timestamp, paths and original creators.

 ## Importing Music